arkits/archit.xyz/content/posts/sba-cli.md

 - `/threaddump` is always handy when needed for that level of debugging
 - `/loggers` allows you to mutate the logging level on a class-path level - thus letting you turn off those noisy debug statements in production
 - there is `/beans` for the Bean enthusiasts (I don't need to explain you any further - you know who you are).
 - There is also my personal favorite, `/logfile` which literally streams you your log file.
-All of these great endpoints surely make Actuator a great debug tool... right?

-If you haven't figured out the problem with Actuator as a debug tool... well it's not - it's an interface - and just like any other interface, it needs a good client to drive it.
+> All of these great endpoints surely make Actuator a great debug tool... right?
+If you haven't figured out the problem with Actuator as a debug tool... well it's not - it's an interface; and like any other interface, it needs a good client to drive it.

 ## Spring Boot Actuator CLI...!

 My previous job involved supporting ~12 Backends applications written in Spring, and had to manage them between 3 independent teams' sprints.
 Naturally, things were breaking and Actuator was used quite often.
 However, interacting with those 12 Backends, multiplied by environments of dev/qa/prod, can be a massive chore.
-There were tools to help out in this space - REST clients such as Postman, Insomnia are the notable examples.
+While, there are definitely some big tools to out in this space - REST clients such as Postman, Insomnia, Paw as the notable examples; none have hit the apex in -

+- ease of use / ease of setup
+- parsing the response / understanding what the responses mean.
+- config storage / location of stored variables and credentials

 In early 2021, I spent some time building `spring-boot-actuator-cli` - a command-line application to interact and visualize a Spring Boot application's Actuator endpoint's data.
 Let me walk you through it!